krattai/Op_In/README.md

 This project IS focused on energy systems and sources which could be useable by an individual and / or household, and / or which could be scaled up or down, depending on the user's need.

+It should be made perfectly clear that this project will not discourage any attempts at creating or utilizing a potential, theoretical or otherwise, energy source.
+Further, this project will not discourage attempts to utilize energy sources which do not obtain some specific level of efficiency or output, as those are quite likely technical challenges that can be addressed and improved upon, or are irrelevant to the intention of this project's mandate.

 This project began on Nov.
 1, 2014.